-- Open Files Displays a list of all files currently open in the editor.
-Double-clicking on a file name will activate that file and bring the corresponding Editor Window to the front.
-Right clicking the file will display a menu with 5 options for the file: 'Activate' brings the file to the front, 'Close' closes the file, 'Save' saves the file to disk, 'Add to Favorites' adds the file to the Favorites list (see below), and 'Properties...' displays the file properties. - Favorite Files Displays a list of favorite files for easy access.
+- Favorite Files Displays a list of favorite files for easy access.
 Files can be added to the list by right-clicking on a file in the Open Files, Recent Files, or Bookmarked Files lists and clicking the 'Add to Favorites' menu option.
+As well, files can be added to the Favorites list by dragging and dropping within any of the sections of the Workspace.
 Remove files from the list by right-clicking on a file in the Favorites list and selecting the 'Remove from Favorites' menu item.
-Select 'Open' from the right-click menu or double-click the file name to open the file. - Recent Files Displays a list of all files which have been edited recently, but are not currently open.
+Select 'Open' from the right-click menu or double-click the file name to open the file.
+By default each favorite file has a star displayed beside the file name and to disable the display of the star, right-click on the workspace, select Workspace Options and uncheck Show Favorite Icons.

+- Recent Files Displays a list of all files which have been edited recently, but are not currently open.
 Double-click the file name or click 'Open' from the right-click menu to open the file in the editor.
 Right-clicking the file and selecting 'Add to Favorites' will add the file to the Favorites list (see above).
 The list of recent files can be sorted either by the order that they were accessed or sorted by file name.
 To sort the list in access order, right-click the Recent Files and click 'Sort Recent Files > By Time' or to sort by file name choose 'Sort Recent Files > By Name'.
 A file can be deleted from the Recent Files list by right-clicking on the file and selecting the Remove from Recent Files menu option, and all files can be removed from the list by right-clicking on a file and selecting Clear Recent Files List.
-The number of items in the Recent Files list can be configured in the General Options dialog. - Bookmarked Files Displays a list of all files that contain bookmarks (see Using Bookmarks for more information).
+The number of items in the Recent Files list can be configured in the General Options dialog. - Recent Projects Shows a list of recently opened or saved project and workspace files.
+Double-clicking on a item loads that project or workspace file.
+See Using Projects and Workspaces for more information.
+The list can be sorted by right-clicking on the list and choosing Sort Recent Projects or by using the Workspace Options dialog.
+Sorting options include By Time, meaning the list is sorted with the most recently accessed at the top, or By Name meaning the list is sorted alphabetically. - Bookmarked Files Displays a list of all files that contain bookmarks (see Using Bookmarks for more information).
 Bookmarks are saved and loaded automatically when the program exits and restarts.
 Double-click the file, or select 'Open' from the right-click menu to open the file in 010 Editor.
 From the right-click menu, select 'Add to Favorites' to add the file to the Favorites list (see above), or click 'Clear Bookmarks' to remove all bookmarks from the file.

+The different sections of the Workspace can be hidden by right-clicking on the Workspace and selecting 'Workspace Options' to access the Workspace Options dialog.
 By default, any modified files in the Open Files list are displayed with bold text and include a after the file name.
-To display the files in regular typeface instead of bold, right click on the Workspace and select 'Options > Show Modified as Bold'.
-Additionally, the headers of the four different lists can be shown in bold by selecting 'Options > Show Headers as Bold'.
+To display the files in regular typeface instead of bold, uncheck the Show Modified as Bold toggle in the Workspace Options.
+Additionally, bold can be removed from the headers of the six different sections by unchecking Show Headers as Bold.